MajorMuff/arch-hypr/README.md

 - color code by whether the log entry was an installation or removal (only shows in terminal)

 ```

 The rest of my scripts aren't very interesting in terms of functionality, most only perform a single task.
+Also please note that most scripts are fairly